 For something like that, you’ll need to set your sights on the big prize:

 When is a 170 “good”?

 Pretty much always.
 A 170 or higher means you’re scoring in the top 2-3% of test-takers, and almost no one is going to complain about that.
 Admissions officers certainly won’t.
-There are only 4 law schools in the US (Yale, Harvard, Stanford, and Columbia) that currently claim to have median LSAT scores above 170, and the latter two of those are only at 171.
+There are only 5 law schools in the US (Yale, Stanford, Harvard, Chicago, Columbia) that currently claim to have median range LSAT scores above 170, and the last one on that list is only at 171.
 In other words, nearly half of the students at the very best legal institutions in the country are still scoring at or below 170.

 So will a 170 guarantee you a spot at Yale?
 Nope.
 Will a 175?
 Probably not.
 Will a 180?
 Unlikely.
 LSAT scores are an important part of your application (arguably the most important part), but they are still only one part.
-A weak GPA, lack of work experience, or unimpressive letters of recommendation can derail any application, even if it’s accompanied by perfect LSAT scores.
+A weak GPA, lack of work experience, or unimpressive letters of recommendation can derail any application, even if it’s accompanied by a perfect score.

 Think of it this way: over 100,000 people take the LSAT each year.
 The top 2-3% equals about 3,000 students.
 The top 10 law schools, collectively, have fewer than 3,000 seats available.
 Therefore, there isn’t even space for all the people who score above 170 to attend a top ten school.

 Now to be fair, if you score a 170 or higher, you’re probably going to be accepted to a great school regardless of the rest of your application.
 The politics of law school rankings aside, this is because a score like that is evidence of your potential to excel.
 By achieving such a score, you have demonstrated that you are able to read and reason at an exceptionally high level, and that will appeal to many schools that are willing to overlook other weaknesses in the hopes that they are finding a diamond in the rough.

 So when is a 170 not “good”?